Art + Design

 ARTH 5902.
 Special Topics in Art and Design History.
 4 Hours.

 Offers an opportunity for the intensive study of specialized themes in areas of research in art history, aesthetics, or critical studies.
 Format and content are determined by the instructor in this elective in Art + Design history.
-May be repeated once.
+May be repeated up to five times.